 March 7th: William Fraher is telling us about all the latest developments at the Hillfort, and well as touching upon its history.

 April 4th: Ten years since we started.
-A review of WHS with baby pictures of the committee and some of our
+A review of WHS with baby pictures of the committee and of some of our

 members.
 Also an excellent Local